 Steps of a Cost-Benefit Analysis Description 1.
-Agree on the adaptation objective An adaptation objective must be well defined and its attainand identify potential adaptation op- ment must be quantifiable in monetary terms tions 2.
+Agree on the adaptation objective and identify potential adaptation op- An adaptation objective must be well defined and its attain- ment must be quantifiable in monetary terms tions 2.
 Establish a baseline Define a baseline (situation without adaptation) and the pro- ject-line (situation with successful implementation of adapta- tion) to determine the costs and benefits by comparing the two situations

-3. Quantify and aggregate the costs over specific time periods Costs of an adaptation action include direct costs (e.g. investment and regulatory) and indirect costs (e.g. social welfare losses and transitional costs) 4.
+3. Quantify and aggregate the costs over specific time periods Costs of an adaptation action include direct costs (e.g. invest- ment and regulatory) and indirect costs (e.g. social welfare losses and transitional costs) 4.
 Quantify and aggregate the benefits over specific time periods Benefits of an adaptation action include direct benefits and in- direct benefits 5.
-Compare the aggregated costs and The bottom line for choosing an adaptation option is the combenefits parison of monetized costs and benefits.
+Compare the aggregated costs and benefits The bottom line for choosing an adaptation option is the com- parison of monetized costs and benefits.
 They need to be dis- counted to be properly calculated.
-Three main options exist, including: the Net Present Value (NPV), the Benefit-Cost Ratio (BCR), and the Internal Rate of Return (IRR) 13
+Three main options exist, in- cluding: the Net Present Value (NPV), the Benefit-Cost Ratio (BCR), and the Internal Rate of Return (IRR) 13